vedanthv/data-engg-docs/internals-docs-code/streaming/kafka/48-Kafka_Tombstoning_Records.md

 It’s worth remembering that Kafka’s admin client also includes a deleteRecords method.
 This method deletes all records before a specified offset, and it uses a completely different mechanism.
 When this method is called, Kafka will move the low-water mark, its record of the first offset of a partition, to the specified offset.

 This will prevent consumers from consuming the records below the new lowwater mark and effectively makes these records inaccessible until they get deleted by a cleaner thread.
 This method can be used on topics with a retention policy and on compacted topics.

+## When are topics compacted?

+In the same way that the delete policy never deletes the current active segments, the compact policy never compacts the current segment.
+Messages are eligible for compaction only on inactive segments.
+By default, Kafka will start compacting when 50% of the topic contains dirty records.

+The goal is not to compact too often (since compaction can impact the read/write performance on a topic) but also not to leave too many dirty records around (since they consume disk space).
+Wasting 50% of the disk space used by a topic on dirty records and then compacting them in one go seems like a reasonable trade-off, and it can be tuned by the administrator.

+In addition, administrators can control the timing of compaction with two configuration parameters: min.compaction.lag.ms can be used to guarantee the minimum length of time that must pass after a message is written before it could be compacted. max.compaction.lag.ms can be used to guarantee the maximum delay between the time a message is written and the time the message becomes eligible for compaction.

+This configuration is often used in situations where there is a business reason to guarantee compaction within a certain period; for example, GDPR requires that certain information will be deleted within 30 days after a request to delete has been made.